 Power Scheme Description Power Management Off Turns off all power management features such as Standby and Hibernate modes.
-VAIO Optimized The power management state when AC power is in use.
-VAIO Maximum Battery Provides power saving features to give you maximum battery life and good performance.
+VAIO Optimized The default power management state for either power source.
+VAIO Maximum Battery Provides power saving features to give you maximum battery life and good performance when battery power is in use.
 It reduces the brightness of the display and puts the system into Standby mode after a specified time period.
 VAIO Ultimate Battery Extends the VAIO Maximum Battery by completely disabling the optical drive.

-If you have a mobile CPU (see the printed Specifications sheet), a CPU control icon may appear in the taskbar.
+If you have a mobile CPU (see the printed Specifications sheet), a CPU control icon may appear on the taskbar.
 The CPU control icon indicates the CPU control status (Performance, Adaptive, Battery Life, Degrade).
 To make the icon appear, click the Advanced button on the VAIO Power Management tab.
 Select the Show CPU status icon in the taskbar box and then click OK.